How did you find out about AP Lazer?

 How did you pay for your laser engraver?

-We went back and forth with on whether to lease or purchase the laser.
+We went back and forth on whether to finance or purchase the laser.
 In the end, we found it best for us to purchase it outright.

 What was the biggest selling point of our laser?